fabiuslongo/pycaspar/README.md

 Result: not all routine's conditionals are currently met!
 ```
-The time-related COND is satisfied, but it isn't enough for routine execution:
+The time-related COND is satisfied, but it isn't enough for routine execution because
+it miss another COND satisfaction:
 ```sh
 eShell: main > kb